-The QuadLN\S provides 4 "Main" Inputs and 4 "Aux" Inputs.
+The QuadLN_S MAIN and AUX Ports can each provide 4 signal Inputs.
 All inputs are fully configurable, including what action to take and what type of input change should trigger the action.
-Possible actions on an input change include controlling the onboard turnouts, sending Switch commands to other decoders or to trigger routes, and generaling general sensor messages that report the input change to any interested LocoNet device.
+Possible actions on an input change include controlling the onboard turnouts, sending Switch commands to other decoders or to trigger routes, and generating general sensor messages that report the input change to any interested LocoNet device.

-The QuadLN\S has special features that allow the input lines to also drive LED indicators or other devices.
+The QuadLN_S has special features that allow the MAIN and AUX input lines to also drive LED indicators or other devices.
 Since each "input" also has an "output" capability, each connection is called an "IO" line in this manual (IO = Input / Output).